Sm Head 05

 • Heart Yin deficiency symptoms – heart palpitations, mental restlessness, insomnia, dream disturbed sleep

-When Yin becomes deficient there is a deficiency of body fluids and/or blood (blood is part of Yin).
-So the major symptom of Yin deficiency is dryness – dry skin, dry lips, dry throat.
+When Yin is deficient there is deficiency of body fluids and/or blood (blood is part of Yin).
+So the major symptom of Yin deficiency is dryness – dry lips, dry mouth, dry throat.
 The urine is dark and scanty (dehydration) and there is constipation (not enough fluids to nourish the bowels).
 Since Yin is deficient Yang automatically becomes excessive (Yin and Yang work like scales).
-The excessive heat of the warming principle – Yang - will manifest in night sweats (the night is part of Yin, when Yin is injured symptoms will manifest at night time and the afternoon).
+The heat of the warming principle – Yang - will manifest in night sweats (the night is part of Yin; when Yin is injured symptoms manifest at night time and/or the afternoon).
 Another heat sign that manifests with Yin deficiency is hot palms and soles.

 Most common organs that manifest with Yin deficiency are the Lung, the Stomach, the Liver, the Kidneys, and the Heart.

 The Liver opens into the eyes.
-Thus Liver Yin deficiency manifests in dry eyes.
-The negative emotion that is experienced with a disbalanced Liver is anger.
+Thus Liver Yin deficiency manifests in dry eyes(2)(4).
+The negative emotion that is experienced with imbalanced Liver is anger.
 In Chinese medicine anger incorporates a range of emotions such as irritability, nervousness, lack of patience, which all manifest with Liver Yin deficiency.

 Herbs that tonify Yin are cold, moist and enriching.